-13) Cut unnecessary Subscriptions
+13) Cut Unnecessary Subscriptions

 Review your budget and identify unnecessary subscriptions.
 Cancel subscriptions you don’t need and swap others for a less costly plan.
 For instance, you can get a digital antenna instead of a cable subscription and enjoy your local free channels.
 Find a streaming service that works for you, and watch your favorite shows.
 If bad comes to worse, you can cut off some subscriptions you can survive without and save your money.

 Alternatively, you can pull resources and cost-share subscriptions with your friends.
-If you can do this with your friends and family in different time zones, you can save money and still enjoy your entertainment.
+If you can do this with your friends and family in different time zones, you can save money on subscriptions and still enjoy your entertainment.

 14) Lower Mortgage Through Refinance